 Drug Abuse And Dependence

 NUCYNTA® ER contains tapentadol, a Schedule II controlled substance with a high potential for abuse similar to fentanyl, methadone, morphine, oxycodone, and oxymorphone.
-NUCYNTA® ER is subject to misuse, abuse, addiction, and criminal diversion [see WARNINGS AND PRECAUTIONS].
+NUCYNTA® ER can be abused and is subject to misuse, addiction, and criminal diversion [see WARNINGS AND PRECAUTIONS].
 The high drug content in the extended release formulation adds to the risk of adverse outcomes from abuse and misuse.

 All patients treated with opioids require careful monitoring for signs of abuse and addiction, because use of opioid analgesic products carries the risk of addiction even under appropriate medical use.